caiyuqing/Open-DPSM/Regional weights illustration/readme.md

-# What do regional weights mean and how do they calculated?
+# What do regional weights mean and how are they calculated?

 This illustration is made for readers for are interested in the mechanism of how the model extracts regional weights.